MichaelSchneeberger/rxbp/README.md

 - `repeat` - returns a *Flowable* that will resubscribe to the source when the source completes
 - `repeat_first` - return a *Flowable* that repeats the first element it receives from the source forever (until disposed).
 - `skip` - skip the first n items
-- `skip_while` - skip the first items while the given predicate holds
+- `skip_while` - skip first items while the given predicate holds
 - `take` - take the first n items
-- `take_while` - take the first item while the given predicate holds
+- `take_while` - take items while the given predicate holds
 - `tap` - used to perform side-effects for notifications from the source *Flowable*
-- `to_list` - create a new *Flowable* that collects the elements from the source sequence, and emits a single item
+- `to_list` - create a new *Flowable* that collects the items from the source sequence, and emits a single item
 - `zip_with_index` - zip each item emitted by the source with the enumerated index

 ### Combining operators